ACEN Accreditation Manual – Section II Policies

 All decisions by the arbitrators shall be by majority vote.

 The ACEN shall maintain a roster of arbitrators.
 An arbitrator may be nominated by any governing organization/nursing program whether accredited by the ACEN or not, by the proposed arbitrator, or by ACEN Staff.
 There shall be no limit to the number of persons who may be nominated by any entity, and there shall be no limit to the number of arbitrators on the roster, though the ACEN will endeavor to have at least 12 persons listed on the roster.
+Arbitrators will be composed of nurse educators, nurse clinicians, and the public, and may not include current ACEN Board of Commissioners members or current ACEN appeal committee members.
 The term an arbitrator may remain on the roster is five years unless otherwise removed or resigned.
 The term of an arbitrator may be renewed, and there is no limit to the number of terms an arbitrator may serve.
 The ACEN will endeavor to ensure that the roster of arbitrators is representative of the diversity of ACEN-accredited programs.

-- No person who has previously been employed by the ACEN may serve as an arbitrator.
+6. No person who is a current or previous employee of the ACEN may serve as an arbitrator.

 The ACEN Chief Executive Officer (CEO) shall review the qualifications of any nominated arbitrator and shall accept, reject, or request further information concerning the nominated arbitrator.
 The CEO’s decision is final and not reviewable.
 A person who has previously been nominated as an arbitrator and rejected may be re-nominated.